TylerJost/labLedger/readme.md

 Install using pixi with `pixi install`.
 The only requirements are pytorch and the transformers library, but these are only necessary if you're looking for an automated summary.

 ## Usage
 Mostly this is meant as a personal lab notebook, but I intend to make it more general over time.
-To use, run `reportCommits.sh` with the following positional commands:
+To use, run `reportCommits.sh` after configuring the file `labrat.conf`:

 ```
 AUTHOR # Your email used for your git commits